Unfortunately, your browser is too old to work on this website. Please upgrade your browser

 • Research to help understand the impact of changes in health service delivery on cancer care during the COVID-19 pandemic.

-The COVID-19 pandemic has resulted in rapid changes to health service delivery, with important implications for cancer care.
-These changes influence the way in which someone can contact their GP, how people are tested for cancer, how teams come together to determine the best treatment plan, and what type of treatment is offered.
+The COVID-19 pandemic resulted in rapid changes to health service delivery, with important implications for cancer care.
+These changes have influenced the way in which someone can now contact their GP, how people are tested for cancer, how teams determine the best treatment plan, and what type of treatment is offered.

-Some of these changes will be advantageous to patients (for example, more flexibility), but there are also challenges, and some changes may be beneficial for some and not others.
-For example, being able to access health care remotely requires a smartphone or a computer, which many do not possess or cannot fully use.
+Some of these changes are advantageous to patients, but there are also challenges, and some changes are beneficial for some and not others.

-Another important consideration is that people from more deprived areas of the UK have worse cancer outcomes than people in less deprived areas (the deprivation gap).
-There is concern that the rapid changes in care during COVID-19 could have increased the deprivation gap in cancer care.
+People from more deprived areas of the UK have worse cancer outcomes than people in less deprived areas.
+There is concern that the rapid changes in care during COVID-19 could have increased this cancer deprivation gap.

-This research project will use colorectal cancer as an exemplar to help understand the impact of changes in cancer care on patient experience and outcomes.
+This research project used colorectal cancer as an exemplar to help understand the impact of changes in cancer care on patient experience and outcomes.

-The project team will hold interviews with patients from high and low deprivation areas of the UK who have contacted their GP with a concerning symptom during the pandemic, and with health professionals in community and hospital settings.
+The project team held interviews with patients from high and low deprivation areas of the UK who contacted their GP with a concerning symptom during the pandemic, and with health professionals in community and hospital settings.

 Contact

-For more information about this project, please contact Katriina Whitaker, Reader in Cancer Care, University of Surrey.
+For more information about this project, please contact Katriina Whitaker, Professor of Psychology and Lead for Cancer Care, University of Surrey.

 More about the programme